robpalm/adventofcode/README.md

 My first adventure in coding Go!

-After almost 20 years of coding in c #, it's about time to try out a new language.
+After almost 20 years of coding in C#, it's about time to try out a new language.